billingsmoore/social-media-combat-detection/README.txt

 Messages are from the archive done by osintukraine.

-As of Mar 7, 2023 I have a complete single-day prototype for the html -> csv -> visualization pipeline.
+As of Mar 7, 2023 I have a complete single-day prototype for the url -> html -> csv -> visualization pipeline.

 From here, I intend to scale up to week, then month, then finally, complete data and build out more informative visualizations.